ikasanEIP/ikasan/ikasaneip/sample/spring-boot/ftp/README.md

-# sample-spring-boot-sftp
+# sample-spring-boot-ftp

 Sample spring-boot-ftp project provides self contained example of Ikasan integration module.
 The sample is build as fat-jar containing all dependencies and bootstraps as a spring-boot web application with embedded tomcat web-container.
 As majority of core ikasan services depend on persistent store this sample starts up with embedded in memory H2 database.

-sample-spring-boot-sftp provides example of integration module using SFTP.
+sample-spring-boot-ftp provides example of integration module using FTP.
 The module contains two flow:
-* Sftp To Log Flow (This flow downloads file from SFTP server and logs it to log file)
+* ftpToLogFlow (This flow downloads file from FTP server and logs it to log file)
-  * Sftp Consumer -  Connects to SFTP server to download file
+  * Ftp Consumer -  Connects to FTP server to download file
-  * SFTP payload to String Converter
+  * FTP payload to String Converter
   * Log - Producer logging message content to log file
-* timeGeneratorToSftpFlow (This flow triggers on timely bases, generates file 'test(Datetime).txt' and sends it of to SFTP server.)
+* timeGeneratorToFtpFlow (This flow triggers on timely bases, generates file 'test(Datetime).txt' and sends it of to FTP server.)
   * Scheduled Consumer
   * Random String Generator - Generates file name and file content
-  * Sftp Producer - Delivers the file to SFTP server
+  * Ftp Producer - Delivers the file to FTP server

 ## How to build from source